-The headless commerce backend and Admin Dashboard, shipped as one
+The headless commerce platform and Admin Dashboard, shipped as one

-Vendure is one coherent application: the headless commerce backend that runs your store, and the Admin Dashboard your team operates it from.
+Vendure is one coherent headless commerce platform: the backend that runs your store and the Admin Dashboard your team operates it from.
 Both are built to be extended at the core, so you start with a working system, not an assembly project.

-The DIY composable stack hands you best-of-breed primitives and a parts list.
+Most headless commerce solutions hand you a DIY composable stack: best-of-breed primitives and a parts list.
 A catalogue service here, an order service there, a pricing API somewhere else.
 Every integration, release, and outage is yours to own, across as many vendors as you assembled.

 Vendure ships the commerce domain as one application, with one data model.
 Orders know about customers.
 Customers know about prices.
 Prices know about taxes.
 The wiring is already there because it's the same codebase.
-The Admin Dashboard ships with it, built on the same model, not a separate product you bolt on later.
+The Admin Dashboard ships with it, built on the same model and included by default.
+A headless commerce platform should ship the full commerce domain, already connected.
+Vendure does.

 Catalogue, variants, facets, collections